almostrealism/common/README.md

 off, allowing you to create Java applications that make use of acceleration without breaking the design patterns that are normally used in Java development.

-This also means you can, for example, define ML workflows and other HPC processes in Scalar, Kotlin or Groovy.
+This also means you can, for example, define ML workflows and other HPC processes in Scala, Kotlin or Groovy.
 If you've ever been frustrated trying to take a Python project to production, this library should be able to make it unnecessary.
 You also can run your programs on any machine with an OpenCL compatible device and a JVM, without compiling on the target system.